Amazon SEO: How to optimize your listing for optimal Amazon ranking

 The product description is not one of the most important factors.
 However, it is worthwhile to optimize the product description as part of Amazon SEO.
 Because it can be the deciding factor in the conversion scale that turns an undecided customer into a convinced buyer.
 The corresponding field in Seller Central offers up to 2000 characters of space.
 Additionally, Google also indexes Amazon product pages, so the product description can indeed contribute to more external traffic.

-To also convert undecided customers into a sale, emotionality is key in the product description.
+To convert undecided customers into a sale, emotionality is key in the product description.
 Sellers can, for example, follow the AIDA model and ask themselves why the customer should show interest in this particular product.
 How could the product description awaken a specific desire for ownership in the customer?
 This is usually best achieved through direct address and emotionally prepared selling arguments.

 Excursus: A+ Content

 Through the so-called A+ Content, sellers can expand the description of a product listing from 2,000 to 7,000 characters.
 Additional elements such as images and graphics are also possible.
 This can be particularly useful when a product requires a lot of explanation, has a special design, or includes specific features.
 Even from an SEO perspective, there are several advantages.
-Although Amazon does not crawl A+ Content, the increased conversion rate can still have a positive impact on the ranking.
+Although Amazon does not crawl A+ Content, the increased conversion rate can still positively impact the ranking.
 Keywords that otherwise have no space in the title, bullet points, description, or backend can be included here.
-Because, unlike Amazon, Google does register the additional content.
+Because unlike Amazon, Google does register the additional content.
 In this way, keyword optimization of A+ Content can improve the organic ranking on Google.

 Performance